jonrandoem/yourls-jappix/README.md

 About
 ------------

 yourls-jappix is a plugin for [YOURLS](http://yourls.org/).
-The plugin adds a new share link into the Quick Share box (available for each URL shown in the Yourls admin area).
+The plugin adds a [JappixMini](http://http://jappix.org/) chat on your Yourls admin pages.
-The added link allows the sharing of the URL to a [Jappix](http://http://jappix.org/) installation.

 Obviously, you need a valid Yourls installation and a valid Jappix installation.